vapoursynth/bestsource/README.md

 *maxdecoders*: The maximum number of decoder instances kept around, defaults to 4 but when decoding high resolution content it may be beneficial to reduce it to 1 to reduce peak memory usage.
 For example 4k h264 material will use approximately 250MB of ram in addition to the specified cache size for decoder instance.
 Passing a number outside the 1-4 range will set it to the biggest number supported.

-*hwfallback*: Automatically fall back to CPU decoding if hardware decoding can't be used for the current video track when *hwdevice* is set.
-This covers a decoder that has no hardware support for the codec, a *hwdevice* other than `vulkan`, and a vulkan device that can't be created because the FFmpeg build lacks vulkan support or the drivers don't provide one.
-It does not cover other categories of error, such as *hwdevice* naming something that isn't an FFmpeg device type at all.

-*gpu*: Output GPU resident frames instead of reading every decoded frame back into memory.
-VapourSynth only.
-Requires VapourSynth API 4.3 or later, hardware decoding, and a device that can share memory, and picks the same graphics card VapourSynth is on unless *hwdevice* already names one.
-The frames are written directly into VapourSynth's own GPU memory by the decoder, and are usable by any filter taking a GPU clip; `std.GPUDownload` brings them back.
-Can't be combined with *rff*, since merging fields is a pixel operation.
-Enabling it when any of the requirements is missing is an error rather than a silent fallback, so a script asking for GPU frames never quietly gets slow ones instead.
+*gpu*: Decode on the graphics card with Vulkan and output GPU resident frames, instead of decoding on the CPU.
+VapourSynth only, and requires VapourSynth API 4.3 or later, a driver with Vulkan video decoding for the codec, and a device that can share memory.
+It always uses the same graphics card VapourSynth itself is on, since sharing frames between two devices only works when they are the same one.

+The frames are written directly into VapourSynth's own GPU memory by the decoder and never travel over the bus.
+They can be fed to any filter taking a GPU clip, and `std.GPUDownload` brings them back to memory.

+There is deliberately no mode that decodes on the graphics card and reads the frames back: anything that wants pixels in memory is better off decoding on the CPU, which gets them there without the round trip.
+Can't be combined with *rff*, because merging fields is a pixel operation, and that combination is an error regardless of *gpufallback* since it is a contradiction in the call rather than something the machine can't do.

+What happens when GPU decoding isn't possible at all depends on *gpufallback*, which is on by default, so the returned frames are only guaranteed to be GPU resident when *gpufallback* is also turned off.

+Note that GPU decoding is not necessarily faster than CPU decoding, and on integrated graphics it is usually slower.
+Its real benefits are freeing up the CPU and keeping frames in video memory for GPU filters.

 *apply_rotation*: Apply the vertical flip and the rotation stored in the video track's display matrix so the output has the orientation the video is meant to be shown in.
 Note that mirroring is always reported as a vertical flip followed by a rotation.
 The *FlipVertical* and *Rotation* frame properties are set to 0 when enabled since the transform has already been applied.
 Only rotations that are a multiple of 90 degrees can be applied and anything else is an error.
 A 90 or 270 degree rotation of a format with non-square chroma subsampling, such as 4:2:2, is handled differently by the two plugins.
 Avisynth+ resamples the chroma planes and is therefore not lossless, whereas VapourSynth swaps the subsampling axes losslessly and outputs a different format than the source, 4:4:0 for a 4:2:2 source.
 In VapourSynth a rotation that isn't a multiple of 180 degrees additionally requires a constant format clip, so it can't be combined with a *variableformat* of -1 on a file that actually changes format.